- Prayer and Worship

 "Freedom of choice" does not apply to those who disagree with PPFA.
-It opposes laws recognizing conscience rights for doctors, nurses and health facilities with moral or religious objections to abortion, dismissively referring to conscience clauses as "refusal clauses."
-Planned Parenthood strongly supports U.S. funding of the U.N.
-Population Fund (UNFPA), and closely partners with that agency internationally despite its involvement in the Chinese population program using coerced abortion and involuntary sterilization.
-Such coercion is recognized internationally as a crime against women.
-PPFA also opposes conscience rights for pharmacists who object to providing "emergency contraception" drugs due to their abortifacient potential, and thinks even religious orders like the Little Sisters of the Poor should be forced to include these in their health plans.
+It opposes laws recognizing conscience rights for doctors, nurses and health facilities with moral or religious objections to abortion, dismissively referring to conscience clauses as "refusal clauses."11 Planned Parenthood strongly supports U.S. funding of the U.N.
+Population Fund (UNFPA); in recent years it has announced "a new level of partnership" with that agency internationally, despite its involvement in the Chinese population program using coerced abortion and involuntary sterilization.12 Such coercion is recognized internationally as a crime against women.13 PPFA also opposes conscience rights for pharmacists who object to providing "emergency contraception" drugs due to their abortifacient potential, and thinks even religious orders like the Little Sisters of the Poor should be forced to include these in their health plans.14

-In light of the failure of contraceptive programs to reduce unintended pregnancies or abortions, Planned Parenthood has increasingly promoted "LARCs" (long-acting reversible contraceptives)—implantables, injectables, and intrauterine devices—that can sterilize women for months or years at a time.
-Most women have rejected these methods in the past due to their inflexibility and side effects.
-But supporters favor them because they are "independent from… user motivation and adherence" – that is, they disregard a woman's own changing reproductive goals, and cannot be discontinued without medical assistance.
-PPFA has even abandoned "pro-choice" as a slogan -- insisting instead that contraception and abortion are basic "health care" that all women need access to (whether women ask for that or not).
+In light of the failure of contraceptive programs to reduce unintended pregnancies or abortions, Planned Parenthood has increasingly promoted "LARCs" (long-acting reversible contraceptives)—implantables, injectables, and intrauterine devices—that can sterilize women for months or years at a time.15 Most women have rejected these methods in the past due to their inflexibility and side effects.
+But supporters favor them for "eliminating adherence and user dependence from the effectiveness equation"16—that is, LARCs disregard a woman's own changing reproductive goals, and cannot be discontinued without medical assistance.
+PPFA has even abandoned "pro-choice" as a slogan, insisting instead that contraception and abortion are basic "health care" that all women need access to (whether women ask for that or not).17

 8. Planned Parenthood's role in serving women's health is compromised at best, and is better taken over by others.